ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 {PANEL/}

-{PANEL:Create subscription with filtering}
+{PANEL: Create subscription - filter documents}

-Here we create a subscription on the Orders collection, for total order revenues greater than 100.
+Here we create a subscription for documents from the Orders collection where the total order revenue is greater than 100.
+Only documents that match this criteria will be sent from the server to a client connected to this subscription.

 {CODE:python create_filter_only_RQL@ClientApi\DataSubscriptions\DataSubscriptions.py /}

 {PANEL/}

-{PANEL:Create subscription with filtering and projection}
+{PANEL: Create subscription - filter and project fields}

-Here we create a subscription on the Orders collection, for total order revenues greater than 100, and return only the ID and total revenue.
+Here, again, we create a subscription for documents from the Orders collection where the total order revenue is greater than 100.
+However, this time we only project the document ID and the Total Revenue properties in each object sent to the client.

 {CODE:python create_filter_and_projection_RQL@ClientApi\DataSubscriptions\DataSubscriptions.py /}

 {PANEL/}

-{PANEL:Create subscription with load document in filter projection}

-Here we create a subscription on the Orders collection, for total order revenue greater than 100, and return the ID, total revenue, shipping address and responsible employee name.
+{PANEL: Create subscription - project data from a related document}

+In this subscription, in addition to projecting the document fields,
+we also project data from a [related document](../../../indexes/indexing-related-documents#what-are-related-documents) that is loaded using the `Load` method.

 {CODE:python create_filter_and_load_document_RQL@ClientApi\DataSubscriptions\DataSubscriptions.py /}

 {PANEL/}

-{PANEL:Create subscription with include statement}
+{PANEL: Create subscription - include documents}

-Here we create a subscription on the Orders collection, which returns the orders and brings along all products mentioned in the order as included documents.
+Here we create a subscription on the Orders collection, which returns all the _Order_ documents.

+In addition, the related _Product_ documents associated with each Order are **included** in the batch sent to the client.
+This way, when the subscription worker that processes the batch in the client accesses a _Product_ document, no additional call to the server will be made.

+See how to consume this type of subscription [here](../../../client-api/data-subscriptions/consumption/examples#subscription-that-uses-included-documents).

 {CODE-TABS}
 {CODE-TAB:python:Builder-syntax create_subscription_with_includes_strongly_typed@ClientApi\DataSubscriptions\DataSubscriptions.py /}